Guillem96/kitsune-pytorch/README.md

 The supported `INPUT_PATH` data format is a directory containing either CSVs or parquet files (choose the format in the `--file-format` option).

+> ⚠ Datasets must be normalized between 0 - 1.

 ### Customize your training

 In case you have to build a custom data pipeline and train the model manually